 All the curriculum staff are both academic and engineering sector professionals.
-Therefore, they can ensure that your experience is both academically challenging and engineering sector relevant.
+Therefore, they are able to ensure that your experience is both academically challenging and engineering sector relevant.

 All the UCSD and wider South Devon College staff are dedicated to ensuring that you receive the support you need to achieve.